 Click on New York-based writer/director Frances Bodomo’s Tumblr and, alluding to her peripatetic childhood, you’ll find a listing of languages spoken: “English, Dagaare, Twi, Mandarin, German, (some) French, (some) Norwegian.”
-Born in Ghana to professor parents (dad teaches linguistics, mom English literature), Bodomo also lived in Norway and Hong Kong before undergraduate studies at Columbia University and then New York University Graduate Film School.
+Born in Ghana to educator parents (dad teaches linguistics, mom English literature), Bodomo also lived in Norway and Hong Kong before undergraduate studies at Columbia University and then New York University Graduate Film School.
 “I feel like I got into film because I come from so many places,” Bodomo says.
 “Language barriers have always been an issue.
-I used to want to be a poet, but only a subset of the family and people I know would be able to read them.
 But images, they are universal.
 They are clear, emotional and about the inarticulable, and that’s the level we live at experientially.”

-“I heard about the real Afronauts, and for me it was a wonderful story of this moon fever dream — how imagination is boundless and doesn’t need to be tethered to possibility,” Bodomo says.
+“I heard about the real Afronauts, and for me it was a wonderful story from this era of moon fever — how imagination is boundless and doesn’t need to be tethered to possibility,” Bodomo says.
 Researching the story, she learned the would-be spacemen never launched.
-“They just dissipated into history.
+“They just dissipated into the blind spot of history.
 That made [the story] much more exciting for me because it’s only accessible through imagination, emotion, desire, and interior life.”

 Photo by Marie Constantinesco

 (Note: this piece was edited after publication for clarity.)